A Company Benchmark of Packaged First Foods in Southeast Asia

 Companies had 0% of their products* passing all nutrient composition requirements

-Results on labeling requirements
+Results on labelling requirements

 Of the 113 companies assessed, 28 had CPCF identified in more than one country.
 In many cases, the findings of a company’s CPCF products varied between countries.
 Differences were especially notable for certain criteria of the adapted WHO Europe NPM for CPCF.
-This occurs for several reasons, including differences in the CPCF nutrient content and labeling standards in each country, but also the types of CPCF marketed in each country.
+This occurs for several reasons, including differences in the CPCF nutrient content and labelling standards in each country, but also the types of CPCF marketed in each country.

 Danone’s assessment exemplifies how a company’s performance can vary depending on the product types available in a market.
 In Vietnam, all of Danone’s identified CPCF met the nutrient content requirements – these products were categorized as ‘dry or instant cereals/starch’.
 In Lao PDR, however, none of Danone’s identified CPCF ‘passed’ the nutritional assessment.
 Among the four CPCF identified in Lao PDR, three were directly excluded from the assessment as they were categorized as ‘confectionery, sweet spreads, and fruit chews’; products that should not be promoted to children under three years of age.
 The remaining product assessed against the adapted NPM was a ‘snack/finger food’.

-• All companies are urged to consider both the nutrient composition and appropriate labeling of their CPCF products to ensure they are suitable to promote for older infants and young children under three years of age.
+• All companies are urged to consider both the nutrient composition and appropriate labelling of their CPCF products to ensure they are suitable to promote for older infants and young children under three years of age.

 • Companies are encouraged to continuously improve their CPCF products in line with relevant developments in national, regional, and global guidance.
 Check the COMMIT website for further resources.